eduvpn/documentation/DEPLOY_CENTOS.md

 ## Requirements

-* Clean CentOS 7 installation with all updates installed;
+* Clean CentOS (or Red Hat Enterprise Linux) 7 installation with all updates installed;
+* For Red Hat Enterprise Linux the system should be registered at Red Hat with the subscription manager (not required for CentOS);
 * SELinux MUST be enabled
   ([CentOS SELinux](https://wiki.centos.org/HowTos/SELinux));
 * Network equipment allows access to the very least `tcp/80`, `tcp/443`,